destroyedlolo/Selene/README.md

 **Séléné** provides :

 * **tasks list** management : tasks needing to run in sequence or which doesn't need to be real-time are queued.
-They will be launched when main application thread is idle
+They will be launched when main application thread is idle.
+If needed, dupplication can be avoided and hight priority tasks can be put on the top of the todo list.
 * **Asynchronous tasks** : tasks can detach from their mother process.
-Unlike [Lua's coroutine](https://www.lua.org/pil/9.1.html), they are working totally independently, without having to manage concurrent access to their own context. *Detached tasks* are particularly suited to real-time actions or massive event management, at the cost of some limitations as described with data exchange below.
+Unlike [Lua's coroutine](https://www.lua.org/pil/9.1.html), they are working totally independently, without having to manage concurrent access to their own context. *Detached tasks* are particularly suited to real-time actions or massive events management, at the cost of some limitations : <br>
+⚠️ due to Lua's limitation, *detached tasks* can't access to objects (including functions) declared in the main thread, Shared objects and collections handle data sharing as well as locking to avoid race condition and concurrent access ⚠️
 * **data exchange** between tasks are managed using shared variables or data queues (have a look on **SelShared** and **Collection** objects).
-Notez-bien : due to Lua's limitation, *detached tasks* can't access to objects (including functions) declared in the main thread, Shared objects and collections handle data sharing as well as locking to avoid race condition and concurrent access.
 * Tasks are waked-up by various types of **events** :
 	* **timers** (absolute and relative times)
 	* **MQTT** messages arrivals.
 Consequently, an external application can trigger tasks by sending an MQTT message.
 Séléné provides some APIs to expose MQTT payload to Lua scripts and can send new messages.